Olivia Chang

 Research & Landscape Review:

-I looked for examples of successful instructional design and found inspiration in airplane safety cards.
-These cards were highly effective because they condensed a large amount of information into a small space using diagrams and minimal text.
-This approach would be key in ensuring the guides I designed would be universally accessible, regardless of literacy levels.
+I looked for examples of successful instructional design, and found inspiration in airplane safety cards.
+These cards condense a large amount of information into a small space using diagrams and minimal text.

 Initial Stakeholder Engagement: